Alcibiades-Capital/valorem-website/site/about.md

   - _id: connect
     heading: Want to get involved?
     text_markdown: |
       We’re on a mission to supercharge liquidity, spearhead interoperability, and strengthen connectivity for on-chain derivatives traders, market makers, and protocol integrators.
+Join us.
     links:
       - heading: Discord
         subheading: Join the conversation